- What is Cramping in Pregnancy?

 Cramps along with slight bleeding during the first three weeks of pregnancy occur because of the implantation of the embryo into the wall of the womb, and normally occur at the same time your period is due

 2. Enlarging Uterus

 Cramping often stems from the normal changes that may result because of the baby’s development in the uterus.
 Cramps could be further accompanied by light bleeding where the colour of the blood can be bright red, pink or brown.
 As the uterus is stretched it could lead to extending of muscles and ligaments that support the uterus and lead to abdominal pain or cramps.

 3. Hormonal Changes

 The veins supplying blood to the uterus become enlarged in this trimester and could make you feel heavy.
 Also, your body produces several hormones necessary to support the pregnancy, including progesterone.
 When progesterone increases, the ligaments tend to loosen up.
 The stretching of the abdomen accompanied by loose ligaments leads to cramping.

 4. Gas or Bloating

-Another common reason of cramps is gas and bloating, as hormones slow your digestion process and increase the pressure of your growing uterus on the stomach and intestines resulting in constipation
+Another common reason for cramps is gas and bloating, as hormones slow your digestion process and increase the pressure of your growing uterus on the stomach and intestines, resulting in constipation